Qumulo/docs/platforms/hpe-dl325-gen10-plus/front-rear-drives.md

 Similarly, for the drives in the second row (that flips up in the node), bays 1-8 are in Box 3 and bays 1-2 are in Box 4.

 {% include image.html alt="DL325 node photo" file="dl325-node-photo.png" %}

-## Resolution
-You can now locate the drives in an HPE ProLiant DL325 Gen10 Plus server.